Alcohol Delivery in Washington DC: What Delivery Drivers Need To Know

 • Ensure your employer (restaurant, liquor store, or third-party platform) holds the proper license.

-3. Complete DC-Approved Training
+3. Complete Certification

 • Enroll in the District of Columbia Alcohol Server Training to meet legal requirements.